SoftwareONE-SAP/project-tilt-training/notes.md

 # Git and GitHub

 - git: A source code versioning tool installed on your workstation.
 Available for Window and Linux.
+  - Before using for the first time, ensure your name and email are configured:

+    ```text
+    git config --global user.name "first_name last_name"
+    git config --global user.email "my_name@example.com"
+    ```

+    and confirm you can connect to GitHub over SSH with your credentials:

+    ```text
+    ssh -T git@github.com
+    ```

+    should give:

+    ```text
+    Hi <yourusername>!
+You've successfully authenticated, but GitHub does not provide shell access.
+    ```

 - GitHub: A hosted provider of git repositories and collaborative tooling.
 GitHub is owned by Microsoft.

 ## Git Terminology